arp242/gopher.vim/README.markdown

         " au FileType go nnoremap LL :wa<CR>:compiler golint<CR>:silent make!<CR>:redraw!<CR>
         " au FileType go nnoremap TT :wa<CR>:compiler gotest<CR>:silent make!<CR>:redraw!<CR>

-        " Lint on write.
+        " Basic lint on write.
         " autocmd BufWritePost *.go compiler golint | silent make! | redraw!

-        " Put a path before GOPATH, to use binaries from there (not recommended " unless you have special needs or want to test a modified version of a " tool!)
+        " Put a path before GOPATH to use tools from there.
+Not recommended " unless you have special needs or want to test a modified version.
         " autocmd Filetype go let $PATH = $HOME . '/go/bin:' . $PATH

         " Format buffer on write; need to make a motion for the entire buffer to